A variety of distinguished and notable names have emerged from the beautiful and historical Italian region of Tuscany

 Migration of the Giovannoni family to the New World and Oceana

 Amongst the settlers in North America with this distinguished name Giovannoni were

 Giovannoni Settlers in United States in the 19th Century

 - Adolfo Giovannoni, aged 7, who settled in America, in 1893

-- Andrea Giovannoni, aged 28, who emigrated to the United States, in 1896
+- Andrea Giovannoni, aged 28, who immigrated to the United States, in 1896

 Giovannoni Settlers in United States in the 20th Century

-- Cesira Giovannoni, aged 25, who emigrated to the United States from Licciana, Italy, in 1909
+- Cesira Giovannoni, aged 25, who immigrated to the United States from Licciana, Italy, in 1909

 - Ernesto Giovannoni, aged 18, who landed in America from S. Genese, Italy, in 1909

 - Fiora Giovannoni, aged 26, who landed in America from Capannori, Italy, in 1910